Simon Ball

 Research Projects

 AHRC, Cultures of Intelligence.
-The main aim of the project was to deepen our knowledge of the mid-twentieth century intelligence services in Britain.
-It did so by going beyond the institutional history of particular intelligence services and interrogating the nature of an overarching culture of intelligence, manifested both in the intelligence community and the wider public sphere.
+The project deepened our understanding of the mid-twentieth century intelligence services in Britain by going beyond the institutional history of particular intelligence services and explaining the overarching culture of intelligence.
 Britain was placed in comparative perspective through formal co-operation with a parallel project Kulturen der “Intelligence”. funded by the Gerda Henkel Stiftung, Dusseldorf.
-A German documentary film was made about the project.
+The project partner was the German Historical Institute, London.

 External Collaboration